EPCCed/archer-gpu-course/section-2.03/README.md

 ### GPU: coalescing behaviour

 For GPU global memory, the opposite is true.
-The hardware wants to have warps of consectutive threads load consectutive memory locations in a contiguous block.
+The hardware wants to have warps of consecutive threads load consecutive memory locations in a contiguous block.

 Consider a one-dimensional example: